The 5 Stages of an Advisory Firm

 The shift looks like this:

-• Our clients
+My clients Our clients

-• Our systems
+My relationships Our systems

-• Our team
+My meetings Our team

 A Simple Test

-Ask yourself this one question.
+Ask yourself this one question:

 If you disappeared for 90 days, what would happen to your business?